segmentstream-com/segmentstream-com.github.io/_docs/guides/webhooks-offline-data-import.md

 > Note: here is provided minimal schema for stitching online and offline orders, but you can add any other fields you need.

-Depending on the programming language you use on the backend of your application your should implement a webhook triggering each time a new order or lead is created or the status of a particular order or lead changes inside your CRM.
+Depending on the programming language you use on the backend of your application your should implement a webhook triggering each time a new order or lead is created, or the status of a particular order or lead changes inside your CRM.

 For example, the following code (CURL example) should be triggered in the order status was changed from **shipped** to **delivered**.
 ```